oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 **Graph panel example:**

-First create the variable required for building the different widgets:
+First create the variables required for building the different widgets:

 The query uses the [Variables](http://docs.grafana.org/reference/templating/) feature, to enable input controls.